jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 The CAGED system is a convenient way of thinking about movable chord shapes on guitar.
 _Movable chords_ are chord grips that can be played in any position up and down the neck, because they don't have any open strings.
+Every string is either stopped at a fret, or muted by a convenient positioning of the hand.

-On a guitar in standard tuning, there are only five of these core movable chord shapes, which in turn form the basis of every chord it is possible to make on guitar.
+On a guitar in standard tuning, there are only five of these core movable chord shapes, which in turn form the basis of every chord it is possible to play on guitar.

+The five movable chord shapes are named after the familiar C, A, G, E, and D chord shapes in _open position_ (that is, having open strings).

 ## C shape